-Based on the Standard Formula, the Group had an SCR of £689m at 31 December 2020.
-The table across shows the Group SCR breakdown by risk category (after intra-module diversification) for the Group, including the contribution to the overall Group regulatory capital requirement (Group SCR) for the non-insurance entities.
+Based on the Standard Formula, the Group had an SCR of £1,110m at 31 December 2021.
+The table below shows the Group SCR breakdown by risk category (after intra-module diversification) for the Group, including the contribution to the overall Group regulatory capital requirement (Group SCR) for the non-insurance entities.